pyepics/pyepics/doc/installation.rst

 For Linux64, Linux32, LinuxArm, Windows64, Windows32, and Darwin64 (MacOS),
-pre-built versions of *libca* (and *libCom*) built with 3.16.2 or 7.0.4 are provided, and will be installed into the python packages directory and used by default.
+pre-built versions of *libca* (and *libCom*) built with 3.16.2 or 7.0.4 are provided (details of how these were built are in the `clibs` folder of the source kit), and will be installed into the python packages directory and used by default.
 This means that you do not need to install Epics base libraries or any other packages to use pyepics.
 For Epics experts who may want to use their own versions the *libca* from Epics base, instructions for how to do this are given below.

-The Python `numpy module <http://numpy.scipy.org/>`_ is highly recommended. and will be used to automatically convert between EPICS waveforms and numpy arrays if available.
+The Python `numpy <https://numpy.scipy.org/>`_ module is highly recommended. and will be used to automatically convert between EPICS waveforms and numpy arrays if available.